kjx63/Github-Finder-v2-level1/README.md

   - `npm install --save react-router-dom`
   - `import { BrowserRouter, Route, Link } from "react-router-dom";`

-- Get single user from Users component
+- Get single user from Users component (22) 🔥 🔥 🔥
   - When clicking more, it renders to the '/user/:login'
+  - props.match.params.

 ---